nguyenduongthuan/Shopping-Card/README.md

 ```

 License
-This project is licensed under the MIT License.
+This project is licensed under the <a href="https://app.codesignal.com/profile/nguyenduongt" target="_blank">MIT License</a>.